Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Miami (FL) Southridge 4-star Tyrique Stevenson is a potential 5-star player in this class and an elite athlete.
 A summer transfer from Homestead (FL) South Dade, Stevenson would be at the top of Miami’s board no matter the school he attended.
 At 6’0” 190lbs, Stevenson has the height, build, and athleticism to be an impact player in the secondary from day 1.
 Obviously, a player of Stevenson’s caliber has his fair share of suitors — he claims 28 scholarship offers, including Alabama, Clemson, Florida and Florida State.

 West Palm Beach (FL) Palm Beach Central 5-star Akeem Dent is a top CB in the 2019 recruiting class.
 Once committed to Miami, Dent flipped to Florida State last July.
 Obviously, the #1 CB in America is a player that Miami — and many schools — want, and they’re trying to get him to flip from FSU.
 Dent and his mother visited Coral Gables for a summer Junior Day event, so there’s been connection to campus.
 Dent has also visited Hard Rock Stadium for a game in recent weeks.
 Even still, the Canes are fighting an uphill battle in this recruitment, with Florida State and Alabama leading the way.
+But, there could be a chance: Dent has said that he’ll take an Official Visit to Miami.
+And we all know visits matter, so keep an eye out for that one.

 Just reminding you that Miami (FL) Southridge 4-star Tyrique Stevenson could be in this class at Safety instead of Cornerback.
 If you’re viewing him as an S, he’s Miami’s top target at the position.